A simple recipe for an effective, non-toxic sun lotion that’s safe for the whole family!

-- 1 cup unrefined, raw shea butter (where to buy) or cocoa butter (where to buy) if you have a nut allergy
+- 1 cup unrefined, raw shea butter or cocoa butter if you have a nut allergy

-- 1/2 cup sweet almond oil (where to buy), olive, sunflower or other similar carrier oil
+- 1/2 cup sweet almond oil, olive, sunflower or other similar carrier oil

-- 2 tablespoons beeswax (where to buy) (for waterproofing, I like the tiny pastilles)
+- 2 tablespoons beeswax pastilles (for waterproofing, I like the tiny pastilles)

-- 4 tablespoons non-nano zinc oxide (where to buy) (more if you want a higher SPF than 20, but it will make it SUPER thick)
+- 4 tablespoons non-nano zinc oxide (more if you want a higher SPF than 20, but it will make it SUPER thick)

 - Optional – 2 tablespoons water (this makes it more thin and like real lotion.
 Otherwise, it’ll be thicker and like a salve.

-- Optional – essential oils for fragrance like lavender, patchouli, cedarwood – but NOT citrus oils as they attract the sun (where to buy high quality essential oils).
+- Optional – essential oils for fragrance like lavender, cedarwood, and frankincense – but NOT citrus oils as they attract the sun (where to buy high quality essential oils).
 Citronella keeps the bugs away and it would be a great addition to the sunscreen!